vstakhov/libucl/README.md

     + `[kKmMgG]` - standard 10 base multipliers (so `1k` is translated to 1000)
     + `[kKmMgG]b` - 2 power multipliers (so `1kb` is translated to 1024)
     + `[s|min|d|w|y]` - time multipliers, all time values are translated to float number of seconds, for example `10min` is translated to 600.0 and `10ms` is translated to 0.01
+* Hexadecimal integers can be used by `0x` prefix, for example `key = 0xff`.
+However, floating point values can use decimal base only.
 * Booleans can be specified as `true` or `yes` or `on` and `false` or `no` or `off`.
 * It is still possible to treat numbers and booleans as strings by enclosing them in double quotes.